 Publications that otherwise meet the publication criteria below but that charge to download file formats other than HTML will be funded at up to half the amount in the respective category.

 Funds are awarded on a first-come, first-served basis.

-Note that sales tax does not apply in California to open access publication charges (non-tangible property; see under Sales and Use Tax).
+Note that sales tax does not apply in California to open access publication charges (non-tangible property; see under Paying Sales or Use Tax).
 This fund will not cover them if the publisher mistakenly charges them.